m0rph-1/m0rph-1.github.io/_posts/2019-10-12-AbsoZeds-SafeHarbor.md

 ![screenshot](/assets/images/safeharbor/container1_networking.PNG)

 There are a number of other hosts we can go after!
 A few of these look like they are probably copies of the current container we're in, so we will ignore those.
 We see there is a host called "harborbank_mysql_1".
-Let's add this to our list of things to continue enumerating, but first let's see if there are any other containers we can go after.
+Let's add this to our list of things to continue enumerating, but we also need to find out if there are any other containers we can go after.
 To do this we'll need to drop a metasploit linux binary to help us pivot into the internal network.
 To make life easier (and as a shameful self-plug) we'll use the revshellgen.py script from my [github](https://github.com/m0rph-1/revshellgen).
 Revshellgen can generate a variety of reverse shell commands, and can make life easier if you don't have internet access for your current test or you are lazy like me and don't feel like googling what you need.

 ![screenshot](/assets/images/safeharbor/revshell_bin.PNG)